deviantony/docker-elk/extensions/fleet/README.md

 ## Known Issues

+- Logs are only collected within the Fleet Server's container.
+We would like to emulate the behaviour of the existing Filebeat extension, and collect logs from all ELK containers out-of-the-box.
+Unfortunately, this use-case is only supported starting with the version 8.x of the Elastic stack.
 - The Elastic Agent auto-enrolls using the `elastic` super-user.
 With this approach, you do not need to generate a service token — either using the Fleet management UI or [CLI utility][es-svc-token] — prior to starting this extension.
 However convenient that is, this approach _does not follow security best practices_, and we recommend